drkowal/SeBR/README.md

 proposed model appears to be adequate.

 **Remark:** Posterior predictive diagnostics do not require training/testing splits and are typically performed in-sample.
-If is left unspecified in , then the posterior predictive draws are given at and can be compared to .
+If `X_test` is left unspecified in `sblm`, then the posterior predictive draws are given at `X` and can be compared to `y`.
 Naturally, the out-of-sample diagnostics above offer a more rigorous check.

-Next, we evaluate the predictive ability on the testing dataset by computing and plotting the out-of-sample prediction intervals at and comparing them to :
+Next, we evaluate the predictive ability on the testing dataset by computing and plotting the out-of-sample prediction intervals at `X_test` and comparing them to `y_test`:

 ``` r
 # Evaluate posterior predictive means and intervals on the testing data: